wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= Do I need an IDX Broker account in order to use this plugin? =

-Yes.
-IDX Broker manages your IDX feed by building forms, results, and property details pages that match your website or blog design.
-All IDX feeds require approval from a local board or MLS.
-If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IDX Broker plugin functionality to your WordPress site. <a href="http://www.idxbroker.com/idx_qanda.php">Read more about IDX Broker and IDX Feeds.</a>

 = How does IDX work? =
 IDX is a type of data feed provided by your MLS.
 This data feed typically (but not always) mirrors the data available on your MLS's website.
 IDX Broker™ connects to this data feed automatically, maps the necessary fields, and adds forms, scripts, etc, giving you a way to add html links and widgets to you website(s).